-Viruses can also attack the lungs or the air passages that lead to the lungs.
+Viruses can also attack your lungs or the air passages that lead to your lungs.
 This is called bronchiolitis.
 Viral bronchiolitis most commonly occurs in infants.

-Lung infections like pneumonia are usually mild, but they can be serious, especially for people with weakened immune systems or chronic conditions, such as chronic obstructive pulmonary disease (COPD).
+Lung infections such as pneumonia can range from mild to severe.
+They may be more severe for people with weakened immune systems or chronic conditions, such as chronic obstructive pulmonary disease (COPD).

 If you have a lung infection, here are the most common symptoms to expect:

-Coughing helps to rid your body of the mucus produced from inflammation of the airways and lungs.
+Coughing helps to rid your body of the mucus produced from inflammation of your airways and lungs.
 This mucus may also contain blood.

 With bronchitis or pneumonia, you may have a cough that produces thick mucus that may have a distinct color, including:

 A cough can linger for several weeks even after other symptoms have improved.

 Chest pain caused by a lung infection is often described as sharp or stabbing.
 The chest pain tends to worsen while coughing or breathing deeply.
 Sometimes sharp pains can be felt in your mid to upper back.